quiltdata/iac/README.md

 > We recommend that you use
 > [remote state](https://developer.hashicorp.com/terraform/language/state/remote)
-> so that passwords are not checked into git.
+> so that no passwords are checked into version control.

 # References